 No tranquil garden is complete without a beautiful array of hedges and shrubs, but keeping them in pristine condition requires expert maintenance.
-Our in-depth knowledge of each tree and plant means that we're able to tailor our pruning methods to suit each element of your garden.
+CHAS approved, Foremans Tree Specialist Ltd’s in-depth knowledge of trees, hedges shrubs and plants means that we’re able to tailor our pruning methods to suit each element of your garden.

 Whether you’re looking for a simple tidy of your beautiful plants or complex hedge shaping with topiary, we’re here to help.
 We’ll run through a full consultation with you before starting, completely free of charge, to help you create a garden space that can be enjoyed all year round.